ashish-yadav11/dwmblocks/README.md

 # Modifying blocks

-Blocks are added and removed by editing [blocks.h](blocks.h) file.
+Blocks are added and removed by editing [config.h](config.h) file.
+Some other configurations can also be done through the file.
 Read it for more info.

 > Change the PATH macro defined at the top of the file.
 It should point to the
 > folder where your scripts are saved.